sveltia/sveltia-cms/README.md

 As shown in the screenshot above, you can use different icons for collections in Sveltia CMS.

-1. Visit [Google Fonts](https://fonts.google.com/icons?icon.set=Material+Symbols) and select a Material Symbols icon.
+1. Visit the [Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols&icon.platform=android) page on Google Fonts.
-1. Select the Android tab within the right panel, and copy the icon name.
+1. Search and select an icon, and copy the icon name displayed on the right panel.
 1. Add it to one of your collection definitions in `config.yml` as the new `icon` property, like the example below.
 1. Repeat the same steps for all the collections if desired.
 1. Commit and push the changes to your Git repository.